It’s put up, or shut up time for San Simeon CSD

 “Moreover the attacks only chill public discourse of the business of the people.
 The district should avoid the trappings of blaming the critics and concentrate on efforts to address the areas of concern raised by the critics and regulatory agencies.”

-Near the end of his six-page letter, Jorgenson asks Kellas, that “unless there is

-some finding of a false accusation at the root of the grant rescission, an immediate
+Near the end of his six-page letter, Jorgensen asks Kellas that “unless there is some finding of a false accusation at the root of the grant rescission, an immediate retraction of the statements contained in the district’s January-February 2021 newsletter in the article titled National Fish and Wildlife Foundation Grant is warranted.”

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines